in28minutes/in28minutes.com/flashcard-java-09-ReferenceTypes.md

 card_bg: '#9aacd5'
 cards:
   - title: Reference variable
-    description: Reference variable stores memory address of an object
+    description: Stores memory address of an object
   - title: String class
-    description: A class in Java that represents a sequence of characters
+    description: Represents a sequence of characters
   - title: Concatenating strings
     description: + operator is used to concatenate two strings
   - title: charAt(index)
-    description: A String method that returns the character at the specified index
+    description: Returns the character at specified index
   - title: length()
     description: Returns the length of the string
   - title: substring(int startIndex, int endIndex)